Askarov v. Kyrgyzstan

 The Appeal Court upholds the decision and sentence of the District Court.

-District Court finds Askarov guilty of all crimes charged and sentences him to life imprisonment.
+The District Court finds Askarov guilty of all crimes charged and sentences him to life imprisonment.

-Prosecutor files criminal charges against Askarov for incitement of violence, racial hatred, riot, and humiliation of national dignity and honor.
+The prosecutor files criminal charges against Askarov for incitement of violence, racial hatred, riot, and humiliation of national dignity and honor.

-Officers from the Bazar-Korgon police station take Askarov to station, where they detain him without notifying his family and torture him.
+Officers from the Bazar-Korgon police station take Askarov to a station, where they detain him without notifying his family and torture him.

 Ernazarov v.
 Kyrgyzstan